A father returns to his estranged son after six years. But the son has learnt to survive without him.

 I hated him for doing that.
 I hated him for going.
 I hated him for returning.
 I hated him for making me hate.
 I hated him for everything.

 Almost in a trance, I walked around the corner into the alley, a shortcut to home.
 The alley was always relatively dark because tall buildings surrounded it.
 Some people were smoking outside their houses.
 Further away, shadows lurked in the darkness.

 I had heard dreadful things about the alley, so I had never walked through it before.
 But I wanted to get home quickly.
 Away from him, and the torment and remembrance he brought back into my life.

 I wanted to snuggle and hide in the comfort and serenity of my home, and I wanted to do it now.
-So urgently did I want to be safe, I risked the alley.
+So urgently did I want to be safe, I had risked the alley.

-What entices you home?
-What lure, what comfort?
-What recharges you there, relaxing you and then rejuvenating you?
+'What entices you home?'
+I thought.
+'What lure, what comfort?
+What recharges you there, relaxing you and then rejuvenating you?'

 I knew not, but it didn't matter.
-I wanted to be home like I had never wanted anything else in my life.
-It didn't matter if one didn't know why home feels good, as long as one has a home that feels good.
-That is worth coming back to.
+I wanted to be home, like I had never wanted anything else in my life.
+It didn't matter that I didn't know why home felt good, so long as I had a home which felt good.
+Which was worth coming back to.

 Silhouetted against the light at the end of the alley, two menacing hoods slowly appeared, blocking my exit as they walked towards me.
-They wore black leather jackets with studs and carried guns.
+They wore black leather jackets with studs, and carried guns.